Armenia–Azerbaijan relations: Ceasefire

-2021-2022 clashes
+Armenia–Azerbaijan border crisis (2021–2025)

-On 12 May, clashes continued as Azerbaijani troops crossed into Armenian territory, claiming the area around Lake Sev.
-Armenian Prime Minister, Nikol Pashinyan, attempted to appeal to the CSTO about it.
+On 12 May, Azerbaijani troops crossed into internationally recognized Armenian territory, claiming the area around Lake Sev.
+Armenian Prime Minister, Nikol Pashinyan, attempted to appeal to the CSTO about the incursion.
 On 20 May, Azerbaijani servicemen crossed the border near Khoznavar and were forced back to their territory by the Armenian Armed Forces, leaving men wounded on both sides.
 On 27 May, Azerbaijani forces captured six Armenian soldiers near the border.
 The EU then urged both sides to pull back their forces and instead engage in negotiations on border demarcation.
 Armenia and Azerbaijan continued to clash from 7–15 July near Tovuz, Gadabay, and Shusha districts.
 Azerbaijan then attempted to better their strategic position near Yeraskh, leading to a whole new set of clashes and Yeraskh's shelling, resulting in two wounded and an Armenian soldier dead.

 Clashes continued from July 2021 to April 2022, killing and wounding men from both sides of the border.

-After failed peace talks, the fighting renewed with the border clashes on September 12.
-A ceasefire was agreed, to end the fighting after claiming 155 lives from both sides on September 14, two days later.
+After failed peace talks, the fighting renewed with the border clashes on 12 September.
+A ceasefire was agreed, to end the fighting after claiming 155 lives from both sides on 14 September, two days later.

-Prague EPC Summit
+October 2022 EPC Summit

-On 6 October 2022, Azeri President Ilham Aliyev and Armenian Prime Minister Nikol Pashinyan met during the European Political Community summit in Prague.
-In a statement issued following the meeting, the two parties confirmed their commitment to upholding the United Nations Charter and the Alma-Ata Protocol through which they recognize each other’s territorial integrity and sovereignty.
+On 6 October 2022, Azerbaijani President Ilham Aliyev and Armenian Prime Minister Nikol Pashinyan met during the European Political Community summit in Prague.
+In a statement issued following the meeting, the two parties confirmed their commitment to upholding the United Nations Charter and the Alma-Ata Protocol through which they recognize each other's territorial integrity and sovereignty.
 The parties also agreed to the deployment of a European Union mission on the Armenian side of their border for a period of two months starting in October 2022.
+This ultimately leading to a longer term European Union Mission in Armenia.

+October 2022 OSCE Needs Assessment Team

+An OSCE Needs Assessment Team was deployed by the Organization for Security and Co-operation in Europe (OSCE) in the territory of Armenia between 21 and 27 October 2022 following the border crisis.

+2023

+First joint statement

+In 2023, for the first time since the collapse of the Soviet Union and the beginning of the Karabakh conflict, Azerbaijan and Armenia made a joint statement without an intermediary.
+They agreed to exchange prisoners.
+According to the agreement, 32 Armenian servicemen and two Azerbaijani servicemen were respectively released by the parties.
+Ordinary Azerbaijani and Armenian users on social media reacted positively to that step and called for peace.
+Several states and institutions welcomed the joint statement.

+United Nations Climate Change Conference (COP29)

+As a gesture of goodwill, the Republic of Armenia supported the bid of the Republic of Azerbaijan to host the 29th Session of the Conference of Parties (COP29) to the UN Framework Convention on Climate Change, by withdrawing its own candidacy.
+This was announced jointly by the Administration of the President of the Republic of Azerbaijan and the Office of the Prime Minister of the Republic of Armenia.